 “This authority ... no longer represents the Lebanese,” said a protester in Beirut reading a letter to be delivered to the French ambassador.
 Calling the current government corrupt, the protester said: “We don’t want (that aid) to go to waste.”

 Hariri has called on Saudi Arabia, France, Turkey, the United States, China, and Egypt to send funds to help Lebanon finance imports.

 But international donors are unlikely to write a check without substantial commitments to reform.
 More than 50 countries pledged last year to give Lebanon $11 million in aid, conditioned on Hariri implementing long-stalled reforms.
 Promised reforms never materialized.

-Associated Press writer Matt Lee contributed to this report from Washington
+Associated Press writers Sarah El Deeb in Beirut and Matt Lee in Washington contributed to this report.